|Policy Statement:|| ||

 - Institutional Qualifications for Promotion:

-A concurrent recommendation of promotion and tenure will generally be considered under the standards set forth for tenure recommendations.
+A recommendation for promotion or a concurrent recommendation of promotion and tenure will generally be considered under the standards set forth for tenure recommendations.
 For promotions within tenure, each school for whom such promotions are contemplated must have written standards concerning the criteria for promotion, including guidelines as to when promotion is ordinarily considered (i.e., after how many years of tenured status).
 In general, the criteria for promotion within tenure are similar to those for the granting of tenure, except that there should be substantially increased attention to the candidate's (a) national prominence (with international recognition desired wherever possible) and (b) sustained demonstration of distinguished performance in student instruction, research, and service.
 As before, outside letters should be gathered in the assessment of scholarship, and (where appropriate) teaching and service.

 An issue occasionally arises as to whether a different standard for promotion (not tenure) might be used to reward individuals who have significantly contributed to important University goals and missions and who have had distinguished academic careers, but whose work has not progressed or sustained itself sufficiently to warrant promotion under the standards of the prior paragraph, fairly applied.
 In rare cases, following a substantial period in rank after the award of tenure, a school may advance for approval the promotion of a tenured faculty member who has made distinguished contributions to the University over a sustained period of time that warrant special recognition outside the normal criteria for promotion.
 Promotion under this provision is to be reserved only for the rare situation in which a strong special case can be made.
 In no instance is length of service itself to be a sufficient criterion for promotion.